chingovan/certified-aws-developer-associate-notes/2-aws-deep-dive/cloudformation/cloudformation.md

     4. Outputs: References to what has been created
     5. Conditionals: List of conditions to perform resource creation
     6. Metadata
+    7. Rules
+    8. AWSTemplateFormatVersion: The version date
+    9. Description: The short description
+    10. Transform: The list of macro
 - Templates helpers:
     1. References
     2. Functions